 TIP: Once you are at Praia do Camilo, look for a small tunnel on your left.
 It leads you to the second part of the beach, which is just as lovely.

-Good to know: You can either leave your car close to Camilo Beach or at Ponta da Piedade and simply walk between the two areas via the boardwalks enjoying the nice views along the way.
-The walk is about 10 minutes, but you can easily spend half an hour if you take all the detours to each and every viewpoint along the way.
+Good to know: You will have to leave your car at a large parking close to Camilo Beach and explore the area via a series of boardwalks enjoying the nice views along the way.
+The walk to Ponta da Piedade is just about 10 minutes, but you can easily spend half an hour if you take all the detours to each and every viewpoint along the way.

 READ ALSO: Most Beautiful Beaches in Algarve